openwdl/wdl/SPEC.md

 ```
 X select_first(Array[X?]+)
+X select_first(Array[X?], X)
 ```

-Selects the first - i.e. left-most - non-`None` value from an `Array` of optional values.
-It is an error if the array is empty, or if the array only contains `None` values.
+Selects the first - i.e., left-most - non-`None` value from an `Array` of optional values.
+The optional second parameter provides a default value that is returned if the array is empty or contains only `None` values.
+If the default value is not provided and the array is empty or contains only `None` values, then an error is raised.

 **Parameters**

 1. `Array[X?]+`: Non-empty `Array` of optional values.
+2. `X`: (Optional) The default value.

-**Returns**: The first non-`None` value in the input array.
+**Returns**: The first non-`None` value in the input array, or the default value if it is provided and the array does not contain any non-`None` values.

 <details>
 <summary>